This post may contain affiliate links. Please read our disclosure policy.

 For the Filling

-- ½ cup powdered sugar,, if you prefer it sweeter, add more powdered sugar
+- ½ cup powdered sugar, or more if you prefer a sweeter filling

 - 1 teaspoon pure vanilla extract